 Unfortunately, we had already discarded the surviving cans.
 And it was too late to compare the published lot numbers against that official list.

 Was this what took Penny’s life?
-Or was it what we later discovered to be the nutritional inferiority of her predominantly corn-based (nearly meatless) diet?
+Or was it what we later discovered to be the nutritional inferiority of her predominantly corn-based diet?

-In all those years of caring for Penny it never once occurred to me that I might be feeding her anything that could jeopardize her life.
+In all those years of caring for Penny it never once occurred to us that we might be feeding her anything that could jeopardize her life.

-Yet it appears we may have unknowingly (for a lifetime) robbed Penny of proper nutrition.
+Yet it appears we may have been diluting the mineral content of her food and robbing Penny of complete nutrition.